 The decision to refinance your home can be a tough one.
 Not only can the process of refinancing seem like a lot of work, it’s often hard to know who to trust as some lender’s advertised offers sound too good to be true.
-But, when mortgage rates are near historic lows, refinancing your home may be one deal that’s too good to pass up.
+But, if you find a low mortgage rate, refinancing your home may be one deal that’s too good to pass up.

 Here’s a few things to consider when determining if refinancing is a smart move for you.